-Step out of the cold and into the warmth of our Winter Exhibition at Colnaghi London.
-Join us as we explore important masterpieces from the Northern and Italian Baroque including works by Jusepe de Ribera, Corrado Giaquinto, Antonio Joli, Jan Baptist Xavery, and more.
+Our Winter Exhibition at Colnaghi London included important masterpieces from the Northern and Italian Baroque such as works by Jusepe de Ribera, Corrado Giaquinto, Antonio Joli, Jan Baptist Xavery, and more.

-A pair of beautifully executed marble reliefs of white carrara marble by Jan Baptist Xavery were part of the well-known van Ertborn collection in the nineteenth century.
+Also on display were a pair of beautifully executed marble reliefs of white carrara marble by Jan Baptist Xavery, which were part of the well-known van Ertborn collection in the nineteenth century.
 They depict a popular Flemish baroque theme: that of mischievous little angels, also known as putti.
-Strong examples of the Neapolitan Baroque include a Still life of fish, crustaceans and other seafood by Giuseppe Recco, and a view of the ruined Greek temple complex at Paestum by Antonio Joli, lent by Lord Montagu from Palace House, Beaulieu.
+Strong examples of the Neapolitan Baroque included a Still life of fish, crustaceans and other seafood by Giuseppe Recco, and a view of the ruined Greek temple complex at Paestum by Antonio Joli.

 Explore the Online Viewing Room: https://colnaghi1760.viewingro...